 The Walking Dead season finale Last Day on Earth has left some fans very angry with its ridiculous cliffhanger ending and I’m one of them.
 I’ve waited a week to write about my feelings on the finale because I didn’t want to come over all incoherent and super ranty and I’m going to try to be succinct for the same reason.
 Let’s see how that works out for me.

-I am not a Walking Dead superfan by any stretch of the imagine.
+I am not a Walking Dead superfan by any stretch of the imagination.
 A season doesn’t go by where I don’t break up with the show and step away for a few weeks or months.
 Our relationship is volatile like that.
 That being said I’m still invested in the show and still care about some of the characters.

-I also care about reward and recognition something I feel has been lacking this season.
+I also care about reward and recognition, something I feel has been lacking this season.
 Without fans, The Walking Dead (and any other show) would be nothing and I believe the writers have a duty to treat them well.
 I don’t mean they should give into our ship whims (well done Richonne fans) or kill off characters just because we hate them.
 Whilst I am grateful for the deaths of Lori and Shane (thank you thank, thank you) I don’t believe the writers killed them off to appease me or others who passionately hated those two.
 Their deaths made sense to the story.
 At least that’s what I tell myself.

 What they shouldn’t do is yank our chains too often.
-It’s been a while since the the third episode of season six, Thank You aired but I haven’t forgotten the Glenn fake out.
+It’s been a while since the third episode of season six, Thank You aired but I haven’t forgotten the Glenn fake-out.
 The TWD writers had us believing that Glenn had bitten the dust.
 But comic book fans basking in the luxury of denial refused to believe it because “that’s not how he dies in the comics.”
 They were right of course even though TWD went to ridiculous lengths to have us believe that Glenn was dead by removing Steven Yeun’s name from the credits.

-Try to fool us once, that’s fine but there has been such a build up to a major character death all season that failure to deliver was not an option.
+Try to fool us once, that’s fine but there has been such a build-up to a major character death all season that failure to deliver was not an option.
 Doctor Denise was not a major character and her death in Twice as Far only served to give Rick’s crew a reason to go to Hilltop when Maggie got sick.
 The capture and shooting of Daryl at the end of East had to be followed up with Dwight saying, “You’ll be all right,” as the scene faded to black because producers probably didn’t want fans rioting and coming for them.
-Fool me twice your beginning to make me look like an idiot.
+Fool me twice you’re beginning to make me look like an idiot.

 TWD fans have been running around the internet for months like Chicken Little, screaming “Negan’s coming, Negan’s coming” so we knew he was coming and comic book readers had told us to expect Glenn’s death.
 Some of us probably went into the episode expecting his death whilst others hoped it would be someone else.
 What most of us can agree on is that we expected to see someone die.